 LLC contributions to political committees, candidate committees, and political parties are prohibited if any of the members are a prohibited contributor type.

 Also, prohibited to candidate committees and political parties if the LLC is taxed like a corporation or its shares are publicly traded.

-like a corporation or its shares are publicly traded.
-LLC Duties Recipient Committee Duties Provide written affirmation statement when making contribution Retain affirmation statement for 1 year after the end of the election cycle Affirmation statement must include: Name & address of all LLC members How to attribute the contribution among the LLC members Based on percentage of ownershing the time of the contribution If \$100 or more include occupation employer limit as an individual person (if limits applicable) p at LLC contributions must abide by contribution limits (for both the LLC ar Itemize all LLC contributions regardless of the amount
+LLC Duties Recipient Committee Duties Provide written affirmation statement when making contribution Retain affirmation statement for 1 year after the end of the election cycle Affirmation statement must include: Name & address of all LLC members How to attribute the contribution among the LLC members Based on percentage of ownership at the time of the contribution If \$100 or more include occupation & employer Remember amounts attributed to LLC members count toward their contribution limit as an individual person (if limits applicable) LLC contributions must abide by contribution limits (for both the LLC and the individual LLC members) Itemize all LLC contributions regardless of the amount